ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 ---
 layout: post
-title: Disease transmission models going neural
+title: A neural journey into disease transmission models
 date: 2026-01-01
 description: Starting from elementary disease transmission models, we provide an introduction into inhomogeneous dynamical systems that are augmented by neural networks and show how such models can improve inference and predictive accuracy.
 tags: neural_networks differential_equations